Everything You Need to Know About In App Purchases

 In App Purchases are required when you charge for something that is used in the app.
-For example, an ebook, a game upgrade, or premium member’s only content.
+For example, a subscription, an ebook, a game upgrade, or premium member’s only content.
 If you are selling physical goods like t-shirts, you don’t need to use In App Purchases.

 If you have a membership site that has free levels and paid levels, you must use in app purchases for the app.
 You cannot allow people to purchase on your website and then access premium content in the app.